albertbuchard/paramBox/README.md

 	var modalBox = new SmartModal("centralSmall", function() { console.log("Modal Destroyed"); })
 	modalBox.title = "<h4><center>This is a modal</center></h4>"
 	modalBox.content = "Very important information, needed a modal."

+## PS

+A lot remains to be done! (i'll work on the docs... it takes time sorry !)
+You are most welcome to land a hand :)